fsoubelet/dotfiles/README.md

 ## Package overview

-This repository contains my configurations for a series of software and utilities that make my mac and the commandline feel like home.
+This repository contains my configurations for a series of software and utilities that make my mac and the command line feel like home.
 These include OS defaults and terminal profile as well as shell, git, editor and package manager configurations.
 An installation script is included to automatically implement them on a fresh new macOS machine.

-The `install.sh` script will install some needed software and setup configuration files.
+The `Makefile`  will take care of installing some needed software and setup configuration files.
 Here's some of the core software in my configuration:

 * [iTerm][iterm2] as terminal.